Location & Hours of Operation

 Students are responsible for meeting and/or clearing all prerequisites for their prospective courses no less than two weeks prior to their registration date; please plan ahead to avoid registration delays.
 Students may not register for or hold a seat in a course whose prerequisite is under evaluation.

-The following are available options and complementary information regarding prerequisite clearances for International Languages and English as a Second Language.
+The following are available options and complementary information regarding prerequisite clearances for International Languages.

 Language Prerequisite Clearance is available in the Language Lab, LRC 202, during the following days/hours: